Garinmin/class-01/class-07.md

    console.log(corgiFail);
 ```
 The variable _EpicFailVideo_ is declared and then assigned a function with two parameters called _epicRating_ and _hasAnimals_.

+In OOP:

+- Create an object.
+- The constructor function initializes properties inside that object using the ```this``` variable.
+- The object is stored in a variable for later use.

 [Domain modeling](https://github.com/codefellows/domain_modeling#domain-modeling)